cunguyendev/magician-helpers/README.md

 </html>
 ```

-In your JS file, let's do something magical
+In your JS file, let's do something magical:

 > JavaScript ES5
 ```js